corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-_Any unique alphanumeric string_
+- Data Type: _Any unique alphanumeric string_

-Required if any container is being rendered.
+- Description: Required if any container is being rendered.

 <!-- div:title-panel -->